-MTH 136, MTH 137, or higher depending on major and minor.
-Students majoring in Early Childhood Education or Mild/Moderate Educational Needs take MTH 111 (4 credits) and MTH 112 (4 credits) for core.
+MTH 135, 136, MTH 137, or higher depending on major and minor.\ Students majoring in Early Childhood Education or Mild/Moderate Educational Needs take MTH 111 (4 credits) and MTH 112 (4 credits) for core.
 Prerequisite: Registration into these courses (except for MTH 137) requires students to have scored at least 24 on the quantitative portion of the ACT or at least 560 on the quantitative portion of the SAT.
 For students with both ACT and SAT scores, the higher placement will be used.
 Students who wish to challenge their ACT- or SAT-based placement, or students entering Baldwin-Wallace College without ACT or SAT test scores, must take a mathematics placement test in order to take their MTH core course.
-Students should complete their MTH core requirement during their first two semesters at B-W if they meet the prerequisite upon entry or within their first three semesters if the prerequisite must be completed first.
+Students should complete their MTH core requirement during their first two semesters at B-W if they meet the prerequisite upon entry, or within their first three semesters if the prerequisite must be completed first.

-Exception to requirement: Students who received credit for AP Calculus are exempt from the MTH core requirement and will receive credits as follows:
+\Exception to requirement: Students who received credit for AP Statistics or AP Calculus are exempt from the MTH core requirement and will receive credits as follows:

 Score Exam Credit Hours Course Equivalent

+3, 4, 5 AP Statistics 4 MTH 135

-3, 4, 5 AB 4 MTH 141
+3, 4, 5 AP Calc- AB 4 MTH 141

-3, 4, 5 BC 8 MTH 141, 142
+3, 4, 5 AP Calc-BC 8 MTH 141, 142